amida-tech/amida-auth-microservice/README.md

 - When set to `hmac`, json web tokens will use the shared-secret signing strategy, in which case `JWT_SECRET` needs to be specified on and match between this microservice and all other services that integrate with this microservice.
 - When set to `rsa`, json web tokens will use the public/private key pair signing strategy, in which case `JWT_PRIVATE_KEY` and `JWT_PUBLIC_KEY` need to be defined.

-`JWT_SECRET` (None, `0a6b944d-d2fb-46fc-a85e-0295c986cd9f`) First, see `AUTH_SERVICE_JWT_MODE`.
-When `AUTH_SERVICE_JWT_MODE=hmac`, this is the shared secret between this service an all services using this service for authentication.
-Therefore, all other such service must set their `JWT_SECRET` to match this value.
-- In production, this should be set to a value other than the example.

 `AUTH_SERVICE_JWT_PRIVATE_KEY_PATH` (None, `private.key`)

 `AUTH_SERVICE_JWT_PUBLIC_KEY_PATH` (None, `private.key.pub`)